What Can I Do With a WGSS Degree?

 - University of Texas at Austin

-Though women have steadily increased their presence in the business and political worlds, graduates of women’s studies programs can use their insight and experience to provide qualified leadership in a number of positions.
-Authors Barbara F. Luebke and Mary Ellen Reilly chronicled some of the jobs that Women’s Studies graduates have filled over the past decade.
+Graduates of WGSS programs can use their insight and experience to provide qualified leadership in a number of positions.
+Authors Barbara F. Luebke and Mary Ellen Reilly chronicled some of the jobs that WGSS graduates have filled over the past decade.

 Public Relations Manager

-Companies that want to maintain positive relationships with their female customers have started to recruit public relations professionals with exposure to women’s studies courses.
-In addition to the strong writing and communication skills that women’s studies majors develop during their academic careers, employers rely on their perspective into female wants and needs.
+Companies that want to maintain positive relationships with all customers have started to recruit public relations professionals with exposure to WGSS courses.
+In addition to the strong writing and communication skills that WGSS majors develop during their academic careers, employers rely on their perspective into the wants and needs of all people.
 This insight can affect the way that companies launch new products or repair mistakes.

-Some women’s studies students use their degrees to launch a career in academia.
-As a burgeoning specialty, many colleges and universities are growing their women’s studies departments to meet growing student demand.
-Likewise, many women’s studies professors enjoy the opportunity to publish their work in the commercial press instead of solely in academic journals.
+Some WGSS students use their degrees to launch a career in academia.
+As a burgeoning specialty, many colleges and universities are growing their WGSS departments to meet growing student demand.
+Likewise, many WGSS professors enjoy the opportunity to publish their work in the commercial press instead of solely in academic journals.

-As politicians work harder to court the votes of women, many elected officials have recruited women’s studies majors to their research teams.
-By viewing current laws and proposed legislation through the filter of women’s history, these specialists can help their representatives to really understand the impact of law on women in their districts.
+As politicians work harder to court the votes of women, people of color, and LGBTQIQ folks, many elected officials have recruited WGSS majors to their research teams.
+By viewing current laws and proposed legislation through the filter of history, these specialists can help their representatives to really understand the impact of law on women in their districts.

 Human Rights Advocate

-Because women in some foreign countries do not enjoy the same liberties as women in the United States, many women’s studies majors campaign for equality and justice around the world.
-In some cases, students can volunteer or even gain jobs with international rights organizations that monitor the treatment and the advancement of women.
+Many WGSS majors campaign for equality and justice around the world.
+In some cases, students volunteer or even gain jobs with international rights organizations that monitor the treatment and the advancement of women.

-Some women’s studies students pursue a career that puts them in direct contact with the victims of domestic abuse, hate crimes, or other acts of violence.
+Some WGSS students pursue a career that puts them in direct contact with the victims of domestic abuse, hate crimes, or other acts of violence.
 Victims’ advocates bridge the gaps between law enforcement, the legal community, and medical professionals.
-Experienced victims’ advocates can help confused and frightened women receive critical medical and legal attention.
+Experienced victims’ advocates can help people receive critical medical and legal attention.
 Victims’ advocates also help their clients remain committed to pursuing criminal prosecution for their abusers, especially in situations where they feel intimidated or shamed for doing so.

-A women’s studies degree or concentration can provide a student with a valuable and unusual perspective regarding current events.
-Women’s studies majors can use their writing, interviewing, and research skills to report on issues facing women, as well as on the ways that women impact society.
-Today’s journalists must assure their audiences that issues facing women deserve as much respect and attention as issues facing men
+A WGSS degree or concentration can provide a student with a valuable and unusual perspective regarding current events.
+WGSS majors can use their writing, interviewing, and research skills to report on issues and to articlate the ways people positively affect society.

 Many companies, communities, and nonprofit organizations rely on archivists to accurately document the actions and the legacies of their institutions.
-Women’s studies majors can bring their perspective to archivist positions by assuring future generations that the roles of women are not overlooked or understated.
-In addition, many women’s studies graduates use their roles to reexamine the history of women in organizations, often uncovering new dimensions to history in the process.
+WGSS majors can bring their perspective to archivist positions by assuring future generations that all roles and viewpoints are included.
+In addition, many WGSS graduates use their roles to reexamine the history of organizations, often uncovering new dimensions in the process.

 Artist or Musician

-Many creative professionals use their women’s studies degrees to inspire powerful songs or works of art.
+Many creative professionals use their WGSS degrees to inspire powerful songs or works of art.
 The inspiring and sometimes tragic stories of women throughout the centuries can motivate artists to achieve more for themselves, while providing the starting points for retelling or depictions of important stories.
-Women have made a consistent impact in the arts throughout history, and today’s generation of creators must work even harder to keep that tradition alive.

-Many women’s studies majors channel their fiercely independent spirit into careers as entrepreneurs.
-By understanding the needs and wants of women, they can create companies that solve problems for customers in unique ways.
-By leveraging their ability to tap into women’s desires, they can grow a range of businesses from bookstores to real estate agencies that allow female clients to be served in exactly the way they prefer.
+Many WGSS majors channel their independent spirit into careers as entrepreneurs.
+By understanding the needs and wants of all, they can create companies that solve problems for customers in unique ways.

 Rape Crisis Program Director

-Because they understand the challenges facing victims of sexual abuse, women’s studies graduates make ideal leaders for rape crisis programs.
-Their knowledge of women’s health gives them the ability to help clients understand the psychological and physical trauma of rape.
-In addition, women’s studies majors possess the organizational and communications skills to train teams of volunteers and staff members.
+Because they understand the challenges facing victims of sexual abuse, WGSS graduates make ideal leaders for rape crisis programs.
+Their knowledge of women/gender and health gives them the ability to help clients understand the psychological and physical trauma of rape.
+In addition, WGSS majors possess the organizational and communications skills to train teams of volunteers and staff members.
 Program directors must also communicate the importance of seeking treatment to victims who are too afraid to ask for help.
 To do so, they write articles and make media appearances that encourage victims or their family members to seek confidential assistance.

-Though women have made tremendous strides in business over the last century, many women still work in substandard conditions for unacceptable salaries.
-Women’s studies majors that work with labor organizations identify employers that exploit women or otherwise fail to provide mandatory health and welfare benefits for their female employees.
+Though women and LGBTQIQ people have made tremendous strides in business over the last century, many still work in substandard conditions for unacceptable salaries.
+WGSS majors that work with labor organizations identify employers that exploit women or otherwise fail to provide mandatory health and welfare benefits for their female employees.
 These activists have successfully lobbied for day care facilities in factories, extended maternity leave, and other important benefits.

 Hospital Foundation Executive Director

 As hospitals strive to deal with rising insurance rates and cutbacks from government agencies, they rely on strong foundations to provide support for long term improvements and infrastructure.
-A foundation director with a background in women’s studies can help position medical care centers to appeal to women and to excel in under-served specialties that can rally public support.
+A foundation director with a background in WGSS can help position medical care centers to appeal to all people and to excel in under-served specialties that can rally public support.

 Clinical Social Worker

-Counselors and other clinical social workers benefit from integrating a women’s studies major or minor into their professional development.
-Understanding the history and development of women’s roles in society can help clinical social workers provide perspective for their clients.
+Counselors and other clinical social workers benefit from integrating a WGSS major or minor into their professional development.
+Understanding the history and development of roles in society can help clinical social workers provide perspective for their clients.
 Graduates can use the knowledge from their degree programs to connect clients with the most effective and appropriate resources in their communities.

 Health Clinic Coordinator

-Working in health clinics allows women’s studies majors to combine their understanding of the social and political aspects of women’s health with their innate organizational and leadership skills.
+Working in health clinics allows WGSS majors to combine their understanding of the social and political aspects of women/gender and health with their innate organizational and leadership skills.
 Health clinic coordinators often handle everything from scheduling medical personnel to appealing for funding.
 At the same time, they must manage relations with neighborhoods that often face conflict with politicians and religious groups.